clintharris/IDBSideSync/README.md

   - make sure to prevent the "many changes in same ~10sec window causes issue" problem (https://twitter.com/jaredforsyth/status/1228366315569565696)
 - [ ] Set up the project to work with [CodeSandbox CI](https://codesandbox.io/docs/ci).
 - [ ] Set up a simple sandbox app in a sub-directory that can be use to demo/test the library (from relative imports)

-## Refactoring

-- [ ] Consider increasing the allowed difference for clock times coming from other systems; only allowing for a 1-minute difference between any other clock in the distributed system seems like it could be error prone...
-- [ ] Modify HLTime.parse() to do a better job of checking for issues with the passed-in string and throwing errors if necessary (e.g., throwing if an invalid month is specified)
-- [ ] Merkle tree:
-  - [ ] consider only allowing inserts to proceed for "full" 17-digit paths.
-This would prevent the possibility of setting hash value for non-leaf nodes (which would result in a node whose hash is, technically, not derived from the hashes of all its children).
-The downside of this is that it would make unit testing harder to easily understand (since you can't use "simple" testing trees with only a few nodes).

-## New features

-- [ ] Support custom _local_ data store APIs (i.e., support offline, PWA-friendly storage)

-  - Currently the "data store" is just a few arrays kept in memory (`_messages` and `_data`)
-  - It should be possible to use other, more efficient data storage mechanisms (e.g., IndexedDB).
-  - Instead of accessing `_messages` and `_data` directly as arrays, the data store should be passed-in and manipulated through standard API functions for CRUD operations; the actual implementation for those operations should be a black-box.
-  - Example:
-    - `sync.js:mapIncomingToLocalMessagesForField()` needs to find the "most recent" message for specific fields.
-Currently it does this by sorting the big array of `_messages` and searching for the first element with a matching set of field identifier criteria, which clearly becomes less efficient as the array of `_messages` grows over time.
-    - Ideally, the data store API would have a `findMostRecentMessageForField()` method that, under the hood, would use pre-built indices for searching messages.
-  - `sidesync-store-indexeddb`
-  - `sidesync-store-inmemory`

 - [ ] Support _syncing_ with remote file storage services
   - Once a standard API exists for the _local_ data store (which can be implemented with different adapters), modify the sync code so that it uses a standard API, which would allow for different remote storage providers to be plugged in.
   - `sidesync-gdrive`, `sidesync-icloud`, etc.
   - each node (e.g., user-owned device) uploads every oplog entry to the server